yuanyao-nv/onnx-tensorrt/README.md

 ## Supported TensorRT Versions

-Development on the `main` branch is for the latest version of [TensorRT 10.0](https://developer.nvidia.com/nvidia-tensorrt-download) with full-dimensions and dynamic shape support.
+Development on the this branch is for the latest version of [TensorRT 10.2](https://developer.nvidia.com/nvidia-tensorrt-download) with full-dimensions and dynamic shape support.

 For previous versions of TensorRT, refer to their respective branches.